Mt. Hood Skibowl, Oregon

 We skied all the blue or black groomed runs that night, and had a blast doing it.
-The snow was “firm” where not groomed, but it was skiable so one of the most interesting runs of the night was a traverse under the lift skier’s left to Bob Strand’s Downhill.
-It was ungroomed and pretty dark in spots.
-That is the last run on that side of the mountain that is lit for night skiing but it would be great to try some of the others further over in the daytime because it gets steeper the farther over you go.
+The snow was “firm” where not groomed.
+But it was skiable so one of the most interesting runs of the night was a traverse under the lift, skier’s left to Bob Strand’s Downhill.
+It was un-groomed and pretty dark in spots.
+That is the last run on that side of the mountain that is lit for night skiing.
+We think it would be great to try some of the others further over in the daytime because it gets steeper the farther over you go.

 We had dinner in the base area cafeteria.
 This was nothing special, but it’s inexpensive.
 It’s interesting that this small resort has 8(!) restaurants.
 The mid-mountain cabin called the “Historic Warming Hut” looks interesting and there are 2 bars to choose from at night.
 Again, we had the place mostly to ourselves and I felt like I had travelled back in time to my youth skiing the small club ski areas in Western New York where families bring their picnic baskets and sip hot chocolate out of thermoses.

 After dinner we went over to the Multorpor ski pod.
 Multorpor was originally a separate ski area but the two areas were joined as one in the 60’s.
 The Multorpor chair has only 600 vertical drop but with some interesting very narrow intermediate runs.
 It feels like a trip back in time skiing that terrain and it’s really fun.

 We skied until closing at 10PM and sat around the fire at the base for a while, reluctant to end such a great night.